-While the hiking function of Quo Vadis might have terminated with a whimper, the game viewing segment of our “hike” bore testimony to both Malcolm’s generosity as well as the capacity of the German contingent to once again drink themselves into a stupor.
+While the hiking function of Quo Vadis might have terminated with a whimper, the game viewing segment of our “hike” bore testimony to both Malcolm’s generosity as well as the capacity of a certain contingent to once again drink themselves into a stupor.
 For them, the wealth of game was a distraction.

 But as Julie Andrews would sing in the Sound of Music, “Let’s start at the very beginning”.